hallidev/UnityWASAPILoopbackAudio/README.md

 2: Open in Unity

+3: IMPORTANT!
+If you are going to be making a build using this, you need to go to Edit -> Project Settings -> Player -> Api Compatibility Level and set it to ".NET 2.0".
+Otherwise you will get a kernel exception upon trying to run Unity Player.

-3: Play some music on your computer
+4: Play some music on your computer

-4: Bang that "Play" button
+5: Bang that "Play" button

 That's it!